 Other medications such as alpha-blockers and calcium channel blockers can also make symptoms worse.
 If you suspect that one of your medications is the reason for your GERD symptoms, talk to your doctor before stopping your medication.

-Are There Foods That Help Acid Reflux Symptoms?
+4 Foods That Help reduce Acid Reflux Symptoms

 There are plenty of foods that can nullify or even just help you manage your GERD symptoms.
 Keep in mind that eating these foods is not a permanent cure.
 However, these foods will help you reduce your symptoms and prevent them from getting worse.